 - Why Only Race-Conscious Policies Can Fix Racism in Higher Education is a report from The Education Trust on the importance of taking a race-conscious approach to racial equity work in higher education.

 - The Pullias Center for Higher Education at The University of Southern California maintains a comprehensive list of racial equity research.

 - New York University offers a Faculty Toolkit on Digital Inclusion.

-- Every Learner Everywhere’s Solve resource site includes a toolkit on designing for equity.
+- Every Learner Everywhere’s resource library includes several resources for designing courses with equity.